JeppeSchultzNielsen/xia4idsTraces/README.md

-# xia4ids
+# xia4idsTraces

-XIA DGF Pixie-16 .ldf data file converter into ROOT and GASPware format for IDS (The IDS Collaboration https://isolde-ids.web.cern.ch/ )

-Initial version of the code: https://github.com/phandangkhai/pixie16ids.

-Parts of this code were modified from Pixie Acquisition and Analysis Software Suite (PAASS) https://github.com/pixie16/paass, which is licensed under the GNU GPL v.
-3.0.
-In particular, some classes are modified and adapted from PAASS of branch 'dev' at https://github.com/pixie16/paass/tree/dev/Analysis/ScanLibraries.
+xia4idsTraces is a modification on the xia4ids code, which in turn is based on PAASS.
+It allows reading traces from binary .ldf files and performing various timing algorithms for neutron TOF with INDiE.
+It also allows an output format mimicking the output format of the UCESB unpacker.
+It also allows reading .ldf files piecewise using multithreading for use in the go4pixie project.

+The structure of the project is based on the modifications made by Erik Asbjørn Mikkelsen Jensen in the repo xia4ids.

-## Build steps for xia4ids library
+## Build steps for xia4idsTraces

 **This section is to be merged into "Installation and running" when/if the modifications here are accepted into the main xia4ids repo.**

 Prerequisites:
 * CMake version >= 3.15
 * ROOT version >= 6.xx
+* AUSAlib
+* GSL

 Remove `xia4ids` from your path, if you have already followed the "old school" installation instructions.